Solar Control Glass Guide

 Design

-The design and specification of glazing demand that several (often conflicting) requirements need to be met, and it is impossible to consider any one in isolation.
+Glazing design must balance several often-conflicting requirements, which cannot be considered in isolation.
 However, when considering the use of solar control glass, it is necessary to consider the location and orientation of the glazing within the building envelope.

 Temperate Glass